anpaul7/nuodb-operator/README.md

 ```

 #### NuoDB Operator Linux CLI Install Script
+Below is a sample NuoDB Operator install script.
+Run the commands line by line or enter them into a script file and execute to deploy the NuoDB Operator.
 ```
 # Set the environment context to the namespace you will deploy the NuoDB Operator
 kubectl config set-context --current --namespace=$OPERATOR_NAMESPACE